Skarf4U/Skarf4U/README.md

 ## I'm a 10th Grade Student, Developer & a Discord Administrator

-- 📍  I’m currently working on a PRIVATE START-UP!
+- I’m currently working on a PRIVATE START-UP!
-- 📌  I’m currently learning Python.
+- Familiar with HTML, CSS & JavaScript.
-- 🌩  About to start learning C# soon.
+- I’m currently learning Python.
-- ⚡️  2020 Goals: Master & Finalize my Python Skills.
+- About to start learning C# soon.

 ### Connect with me: